davybrion/companysite-dotnet/content/blog/2009-08-finding-memory-leaks-in-silverlight-with-windbg.md

-As i mentioned in a <a href="/blog/2009/08/tracking-dangling-object-references-in-silverlight/">previous post</a>, you can attach WinDbg to a browser to find memory leaks in your Silverlight applications.
-I figured it would be a good idea to write down how this process works, since i always end up having to look it up again whenever i need to do this.
+As I mentioned in a <a href="/blog/2009/08/tracking-dangling-object-references-in-silverlight/">previous post</a>, you can attach WinDbg to a browser to find memory leaks in your Silverlight applications.
+I figured it would be a good idea to write down how this process works, since I always end up having to look it up again whenever I need to do this.

 I wrote a very simple Silverlight application which has a rather typical memory leak.
 Here's the actual code:

 <script src="https://gist.github.com/3685131.js?file=s1.cs"></script>

 For some of you, the memory leak is already very clear.
-Like i said, it's a very simple example ;)
+Like I said, it's a very simple example ;)

 Let's go through the process of finding and fixing the memory leak using WinDbg.
 First of all, download Debugging Tools For Windows (which contains the WinDbg executable) <a href="http://www.microsoft.com/whdc/devtools/debugging/installx86.mspx">here</a> and install it.

-Then we start our application in Internet Explorer (for some reason i can't use WinDbg to inspect the managed memory heap with Firefox, so i just use Internet Explorer for this stuff) and use it.
+Then we start our application in Internet Explorer (for some reason I can't use WinDbg to inspect the managed memory heap with Firefox, so I just use Internet Explorer for this stuff) and use it.
 In the case of my example, that means clicking the button which creates a new view a couple of times.

 Open WinDbg.exe and select the 'Attach to a Process' menu item in the 'File' menu and select the iexplore.exe process.